 In Purgatorio 19, Dante has greatly complicated his dramatization of seduction by false goods by 1) suggesting a connection with the way the lover of the courtly tradition gazes at and configures his beloved; 2) rendering the embodiment of false goods in such misogynistic language and creating a seductive drama of “bad female” versus “saintly lady”; 3) transposing the parable of the traveling soul from land to sea, and recasting it in the terms of his personal mythography, through the invocation of Ulysses.

-In other words, why does the siren who signifies attraction to fraudulent secondary goods say that she sang to Ulysses?
+In other words, we as critical readers need to ask: Why does the siren who signifies attraction to fraudulent secondary goods say that she sang to Ulysses?
 This is the question that I pose on p.
 105 of Undivine Comedy.
 The answer is that Dante seeks to expand our understanding of what is at stake for him in the concept of excess desire.
 By naming “Ulisse” he seeks to transition us from considering excess desire only in the context of material goods to considering the “Ulyssean” — i.e. Dantean — issue of excess desire for knowledge.

 The invocation of Ulysses by the siren is a way of bringing a more expansive form of incontinence into focus.
 Dante is indicating that the top three terraces of purgatory deal with more than excess desire for material goods.
 They deal, as I show in The Undivine Comedy, with epistemological or intellectual incontinence.